Weather forecast for tomorrow announced

 Baku.
-22 August.
-REPORT.AZ/ Tomorrow weather will be sunny in Baku and Absheron peninsula.
+19 August.
+REPORT.AZ/ On Saturday - August 20, weather in Baku and Absheron peninsula will be sunny.

 Report was told in the National Hydrometeorology Department of the Ministry of Ecology and Natural Resources, north wind will be replaced by south-east wind in the daytime.

-The weather will be rainless in Azerbaijani regions.
-East wind will occasionally intensify in some places.
+The weather will be rainless in Azerbaijan's regions.
+However, lightning and intermittent rain is expected in some mountainous areas at night and in the morning.

 Share in Facebook